 We all know that curiosity kills the cat – but that doesn’t do anything to stop our compulsion to fill the gaps.

-People are a naturally curious race (remember Eve and her catastrophic hankering for the forbidden fruit?), and using what is known as “curiosity gaps” is an effective way to entice prospective readers to click, read – and hopefully share – your content.
+People are a naturally curious race, and using what is known as “curiosity gaps” is an effective way to entice prospective readers to click, read – and hopefully share – your content.
 How?
 By giving them something to wonder about.

 - Stay-at-home mum makes £30,000 a month working from home.
 Find out how.